SujanDuttaMishra/StringExtensionAndDebug/index.md

 * With Log Methods you can turn off LOG and debug with single Bool Key ` StringEx.DoLog = false;` In production for optimization No need to find all debug.log and comment out *** only applies to Log Method
 * Log/LogError/LogWarning/LogAssert doesn't do trace (if all you want is to get clean debug) ; LogT/LogErrorT/LogWarningT/LogAssertT does trace that you can logTrace to script

-* See more example use in [StringExMono](https://github.com/SujanDuttaMishra/StringExtensionAndDebug/blob/master/StringExMono.cs ) attach  it in empty Gameobject then Run editor to see.
+* See more example use Case in [StringExMono](https://github.com/SujanDuttaMishra/StringExtensionAndDebug/blob/master/StringExMono.cs ) attach  it in empty Gameobject then Run editor to see.

 ![](Images/DebugLog.PNG)